10 Ways You’re Loading Your Dishwasher All Wrong

 Plastic cups, glasses and mugs should be loaded on the top rack of your dishwasher, not over the tines but next to them, to ensure more space for more dishes.
 They should be placed upside down, so that the inside of the glasses gets the most spray.

 Large plates should be loaded on the bottom rack of your dishwasher, but not all facing the same direction.
 To ensure the side that you eat off of gets the most spray during the wash cycle, make sure your plates are facing inward toward the middle of the rack.

 Single-serving bowls can be loaded on the top rack of your dishwasher.
 To save space, they should be shingled together (or slightly overlapped), but like large plates, try to keep them facing toward the center of the rack to receive maximum spray.

 Spatulas, serving spoons and other large utensils should not be loaded with the rest of your silverware, as they are too tall and can get in the way of your dishwasher’s spray arm.
 They should be loaded flat on the top rack, and make sure to keep them spaced out so all surfaces get clean.

 Only those labeled “dishwasher safe” should be loaded into your dishwasher, and facing inward along the outer edge of the bottom rack is the best location.
-There they’ll get maximum spray and won’t block soap and water from reaching your other dishes.
+There baking dishes will get maximum spray and won’t block soap and water from reaching your other dishes.